anitab-org/mentorship-backend/docs/test-pr-guide.md

 8. Get screenshots/gifs of before and after the fix and attach them to the PR comment.

-9. If the testing is unsuccessful and fixes are needed change then remove the label `Needs Testing` and add `Needs Review`.
+9. If the testing is unsuccessful and fixes are needed change then remove the label `Status: Needs Testing` and add `Status: Needs Review`.

 10. If the testing is successful and no improvements needed then remove the label `Needs Testing` and add `Ready to Merge`.